 Trip Difficulties During the Annapurna Circuit Trek

-- The Annapurna Circuit Trek takes you to the highest altitude of 5416 meters at the Thorung Pass.
-At this altitude, the risk of altitude sickness is high.
-Go slow!
+- The Annapurna Circuit Trek takes you to the highest altitude of 5416 meters at the Thorung Pass finally at this altitude, the risk of altitude sickness is high so Go slow!
 Drink plenty of water.

-- Crossing the Thorung Pass is hard.
-It requires lots of physical strength as you will have to walk over sharp and steep inclinations.
+- Crossing the Thorung Pass is hard for the reason that It requires lots of physical strength as you will have to walk over sharp and steep inclinations.
 The rugged trails add more difficulty on this day.

 - The total length of this trek varies between 160 to 230 km depending on where you take the motor transportation.
-You must walk for 5 to 6 hours on average per day during this trek.
+You must walk for 5 to 6 hours on average per day during the Annapurna Circuit trek.
 Train your body for the walks in remote trails.

 - This trek is a long duration trek of 16 days.
-There are some trekkers who feel exhausted in the middle of the trek.
-Make sure that you train your mind positively so that you could keep yourself boosted throughout the trek.
+There are some trekkers who feel exhausted in the middle of the trek so Make sure that you train your mind positively so that you could keep yourself boosted throughout the trek.

-- While trekking in off seasons, (winter and monsoon), the trek can be hard due to inappropriate gears.
-Make sure you pack your backpack proper and light.
+- While trekking in off seasons, (winter and monsoon), the trek can be hard due to inappropriate gears also Make sure you pack your backpack proper and light.